The Gerson Therapy for Cancer

 In 1958, after 30 years of clinical experimentation, Dr. Gerson published A Cancer Therapy: Results of 50 Cases to detail his theories, treatment, and results.

-Dr. Gerson was well aware of soil issues, the electricity of cells, how cancer cells ferment glucose, oxidizing enzymes, sodium/potassium balance, connective tissue, and other technical issues related to cancer.
-His treatment and approach were a “whole body” approach; he did not consider treating only the localized area of concentrated cancer cells — as orthodox medicine does — a good idea.
+Dr. Gerson's research included soil issues, the electricity of cells, how cancer cells ferment glucoseA type of sugar; the chief source of energy for living organisms., oxidizing enzymes, sodium/potassium balance, connective tissue, and other technical issues related to cancer.
+His treatment and approach were a “whole body” approach.

 He was focused on treating the liver.
 Several chapters of his book deal with various aspects of the organ.
 Dr. Gerson saw a parallel between the deterioration of the liver and the growth and progression of cancer.
 Because of his concern for liver problems, he did not favor fasting.